machinewrapped/gpt-subtrans/readme.md

     git clone https://github.com/machinewrapped/gpt-subtrans.git
 ```

 The easiest setup method for most users is to run an installation script, e.g. `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
 This will create a virtual environment and install all the required packages for the provider, and generate command scripts to launch the specified provider.
-You can then skip the remaining steps.

 MacOS and Linux users should run `install.sh` instead (this should work on any unix-like system).

 During the installing process, input the apikey you have, and the .env file will be created automatically.

-Thus, you can ignore step2, but you are recommended to read it.
+**If you run the install script you can skip the other steps.
+Continue reading if you want to configure the environment manually instead.**

 #### step2